Noxious Weed Free Forage & Mulch FAQ

-Who is the designated and regulatory authority that provides the NWFF&M Certification in Ohio?
+Who is the designated authority of NWFF&M in Ohio?

 The Ohio Seed Improvement Association (OSIA) is the only official designated authority to perform the NWFF&M Certification program in Ohio.
 OSIA is authorized to perform this function by way of a memorandum of agreement with the North American Invasive Species Management Association (NAISMA).
 Only mulch products produced by OSIA members, passing Certification, and properly identified are legally termed “Certified.”

-What Ohio produced mulch products can be certified as noxious weed free?
+What products can be certified as noxious weed free?

 The most common Certified mulch is straw derived from small grain fields such as wheat, rye, oat, spelt, barley or special crop mixtures.
 Grass or legume hay, cubes and pelleted forage products are also eligible for certification.